5 ingredients + 35 minutes = a delicious batch of soft and decadent oatmeal carmelitas, a bar cookie that’s a caramel lover’s dream!

-Place everything but the caramel in a large mixing bowl.
+Place everything but the caramel in a large bowl.

-Stir that together real good until it’s all blendy 🙂
+Stir that together real good until it’s well blended.

 Now get a pinch of it to taste because it is WONDERFUL!

-Pat half of this mixture into the bottom of a greased 9×13 pan.
+Pat half of this oat mixture into the bottom of a greased 9×13 pan.

-Take your two cans of caramel and BLOP caramel all over the top.
+Take your caramel sauce and BLOP caramel all over the top.

 Then spread it out to cover.

-Sprinkle the rest of your mixture over the top.
+Sprinkle the rest of your crumb mixture over the top.

 Did you see how easy that was?
 Seriously!
 It is amazing that a bar with this much deliciousness can be done with so little effort.